Cirhuzalain/portfolio/README.md

 You need to have nodejs and npm install on your computer to run the project.
 If not you can download them using this [link](https://nodejs.org/en/download/)

 ## Clone the project
-You can clone the repository with `git clone https://github.com/Cirhuzalain/portfolio` After cloning the project use `cd portfolio`
+You can clone the repository with `git clone https://github.com/Cirhuzalain/Website.git` After cloning the project use `cd Website`

 ## Install Dependencies
 Use `npm install` command